ArneSamson/il-giro/README.md

 To be able to reuse as much as possible, the components are called in the pages and are given props to alter their content.
 Some components have such a specific use case that they're not reused but a variation of an existing component.

 On the orderOverview page `<ButtonCategoryTitle></ButtonCategoryTitle>` is used.
 This comes from `TextComponents.jsx` and is a simplified way to create a title for a category and apply a hr below it.

+### PDF

+THe PDF is created with [react-pdf](https://react-pdf.org/).
+The PDF is initialized and created in the `PDFButton.jsx` file, on the moment that it is renderd (when landing on the orderOverveiw page).
+It first waits on the usCapture hook to finish taking an image of the 3D scene of the current configuration.
+Then it creates the PDF with the image and the configuration details.

+The layout of the PDF and the styling, togheter with the handling of props, is done in the `PDF.jsx` file.

 # Helpers